Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 Room effects such as reverberation can also shape communicative success, with and without background noise.
 Poor room acoustics can impair speech intelligibility and overall communication quality, necessitating careful consideration of these factors in interactive settings (\cite{Ermert2025b, Seitz2024, Yadav2023}).

-Beyond noise, speech may also be degraded when the communication partner has a voice disorder, most commonly characterized by hoarseness.
-Voice disorders are particularly prevalent among professionals who rely heavily on their voice, affecting, for example, 41\% of university professors (\cite{Azari2024}).
+Beyond noise, speech may also be degraded when the communication partner has a voice disorder, most commonly characterized by hoarseness or dysarthritic speech.
+Besides people affected by neurodegenerative diseases, voice disorders are particularly prevalent among professionals who rely heavily on their voice, affecting, for example, 41\% of university professors (\cite{Azari2024}).
 Research indicates that listening to a hoarse speaker requires greater listening effort and is perceived as more annoying, while also impairing cognitive performance (\cite{Schiller2023, Schiller2024}).
 In IC, where understanding and responding are tightly interlinked, noise or voice impairment can therefore increase cognitive effort, reduce speech intelligibility and comprehension, and hinder the coordination of the interaction.
 Another key factor is the SNR and absolute level, which interact with voice quality and background noise to shape intelligibility.
 In mediated communication, voice degradations may also result from speech coding or transmission errors.
 Technology-induced effects are discussed in Section \ref{TechnologyPerspective}.